 Ans: The batteries should last at least a season.
-It is a good practice to shut down the iBand-It app when done for the day.
+It is a good practice to shut down the iBand-It app when Operator's Manual 68 Table of Contents done for the day.
 This will help battery life if you store the iPhone or iPad within Bluetooth® range of your baler.
 Also, at the end of the season it is a good practice to remove the two AA batteries from the battery holder.